 1.1 MGD activated sludge municipal treatment plant incoming BOD: 140-160 ppm incoming ammonia: 15-20 ppm.

 In addition to the foaming, the plant received exceptionally high spikes of ammonia during the weekends.
 These spikes would reach up to 60 ppm.

 The operators began applying Foam Buster and Qwik-Zyme L to improve the cold weather degradation of surfactants, grease, and long-chain fatty acids, all which are nutrients for Nocardia.

-This plant’s operator got a tip from a nearby neighbor about suspicious activity, after putting two and two together the operator notified the authorities.
+Another piece to the puzzle: This plant’s operator got a tip from a nearby neighbor about suspicious activity.
+After putting two and two together the operator notified the authorities.
 It turns out, in this nice community, a resident was producing methamphetamine.
 As soon as this meth lab was shut down, the wastewater plant stop receiving ammonia spikes.
-Aquafix is able to help out with spikes, but the production of methamphetamine will send very high amounts of ammonia and other chemicals to your plant.
+Aquafix was able to help out with the spikes, but the production of methamphetamine will send very high amounts of ammonia and other chemicals to your plant.
 It is unfortunate, but highly important to keep a watchful eye.

 A wastewater plant in Western Pennsylvania has a flow rate of 3 million gallons per day.
 During the winter months they routinely encounter problems with foam.

 March 1, 2011 they began adding 20 lb. of Foam Buster per day.